 We believe the best way for our initiatives to be successful is for all members of the Higher Education Community to actively get involved.
 Institutional Membership is an easy and efficient way of contributing to the great work of the Texas Association of Diversity Officers in Higher Education.
 When your campus becomes a member of TADOHE, we support your institution with a number of outstanding benefits such as free registration for all state meetings, organization training, workshops, and professional development (i.e. Title IX, legal & legislative updates, best practices for diversity and inclusive excellence, crisis management, etc.).
 In addition, your campus members are given a discounted rate for our summer conference.
 As an added benefit, your campus can request our on-site diversity and inclusion training & development workshop for upper-level administrators at no cost.

 JOIN A COMMITTEE

 Want to join our efforts but not sure where to start?
-Volunteer Your Time and take advantage of this incredible opportunity to contribute while enhancing your professional skills and portfolio.
+Volunteer your time and take advantage of this incredible opportunity to contribute while enhancing your professional skills and portfolio.
 It’s a great way to contribute to our cause of diversity and inclusive excellence, and every little bit counts towards paving the path for a better tomorrow.
-Get in touch with us today for more details about how you can help.
+Click here for more information TADOHE's sub-committees .

 MAKE A DONATION

-Our organization always appreciates the generosity and involvement of people like you, with every contribution going towards making Texas Association of Diversity Officers in Higher Education an even better Professional Organization than it already is.
-We want to provide you with the correct and appropriate information pertaining to your mode of support, so don’t hesitate to contact us with your questions.
+Our organization always appreciates the generosity and involvement of people like you.
+Every contribution will go towards making Texas Association of Diversity Officers in Higher Education an even better Professional Organization than it already is.
+If you have any questions, please email us at firstname.lastname@example.org.